Krystkowiakk/IMDB-TV-Rating-Predictor/README.md

 TOOLS

-- SQL and SQLite were used for initial data exploration
+- BeautifulSoup for scraping data from IMDB
-- SQLAlchemy was used to import the data into Pandas
+- Numpy and Pandas for data manipulation and preparation
-- NumPy and Pandas were used for data manipulation
+- Scikit-learn and statsmodels for modeling and evaluating performance
-- Matplotlib and Seaborn were used for visualization and creating plots for the presentation
+- Matplotlib and Seaborn for visualizing and communicating the results of the analysis

 COMMUNICATION